-For new courses not currently taught face-to-face, complete and submit Faculty Senate Course Approval Form (for new courses only), to the Department Chair, Dean, and Provost.
+For new courses not currently taught face-to-face, complete and submit Faculty Senate Course Approval Form to the Department Chair, Dean, and Provost.
 (Academics Committee Forms).
 Note these funds are for NEW on-line courses only.

 If funding for the development of an online course is being sought, complete the Faculty Funding Application (use link above) and submit to the Chair for Approval.
 The Application will then be forwarded to the Dean and Provost for further approval.
 Please note that priority will be given to online courses addressing specific departmental or University requirements and/or are associated with online programs.
 Funding must be supported by the requesting department or program.

 Complete the ATS Online Course Proposal Form to initiate the development process.
-Please note that the Provost's Office with work with ATS to determine priority for course development, and ATS will work with the faculty member to develop the course for online delivery.
+Note that the Provost's Office works with ATS to determine priority for course development, and ATS works with the faculty member to develop the course for online delivery.
 Under normal circumstances, this process should begin at least one semester before the course is to be offered online for the first time.

 Complete ATS Development Process (Example) with the assigned Instructional Designer within one year.
-The typical timeline for completed course run 15 weeks to 8 months.
+The typical timeline to develop a course run 15 weeks to 8 months.

 Submit Completed ATS Materials to the Dean's Office for review and approval.